fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 SECRET_KEY='my_secret_key'
 ```

+Since we now have updated the files in `quart_hello`, we need to update the poetry lock file, so do: `poetry install`.
+Don't worry, you'll need to do this just this once.

 We're now ready to run our first Quart app.

-Just type: `poetry run quart`.
+But first, cd into the `quart_hello` folder and now type: `poetry run quart`.
 You will be notified that the application is running on port 5000.

 {lang=bash,line-numbers=off}
 ```